FilipMatic/Payara-Hackathon-2023/README.md

 ### Running the project
 The project can be packaged as a docker image using the bundled Dockerfile.
 It also has a docker-compose file that comes with MySQL database should you be interested in setting up a persistent storage for your application (not requirement though).
 By default, Jakarta Persistence will use an in-memory database from the bundled Payara Server.

+### Important Note
+This project is incomplete and will continue to receive updates after the deadline for hackathon.